AGTTeam/AGTTSite/content/guide/nds/2.dumping-the-rom/en.md

 ### Dumping with a Nintendo DSi

-To dump using a Nintendo DSi, we will need to install a Custom Firmware (CFW) onto the system known as Twilight Menu++ and Unlaunch to let us run Godmode9i, which lets us dump the cartridge to an `.nds` file.
+To dump using a Nintendo DSi, you will need to install a Custom Firmware (CFW) onto the system known as Twilight Menu++ and Unlaunch to enable you to run Godmode9i, which lets you dump a cartridge to an `.nds` file.

 **Requirements:**
 * Nintendo DSi or Nintendo DSi XL console